Agatharose/CGPA-Converter-/README.md

 # CGPA-Converter-
-This code converters CGPA to Percentage
+This code converters CGPA to Percentage , to check its practical demonsteration visit https://ouruniversitypedia.com/